 Bono wearing sunglasses isn’t a style thing even though it has become his signature style.
 Bono himself admitted he has been living with glaucoma for the past two decades.
 The condition makes your eyes sensitive to light and glare.

 Certain glaucoma medications constrict your pupils which increases light sensitivity.
-Thus, wearing prescription sunglasses provide your eyes relief from harsh lights both indoors and outdoors.
+Thus, wearing prescription sunglasses provides your eyes relief from harsh lights both indoors and outdoors.

 Dame Judy Dench

-Known for her excellent portrayal of a variety of roles on the big screen and M in the James Bond movies, Dench is learning how to cope up with age-related macular degeneration (AMD).
-AMD occurs due to the gradual loss of central vision as one age.
-It gives birth to vision problems such as blurriness, distortion and may even lead to vision loss.
+Known for her excellent portrayal of a variety of roles on the big screen and M in the James Bond movies, Dench is learning how to cope with age-related macular degeneration (AMD).
+AMD occurs due to the gradual loss of central vision as one ages.
+It gives birth to vision problems such as blurriness and distortion and may even lead to vision loss.

 She uses vision tools and techniques such as a mobile app made specifically for people with AMD to read the news.
 She also hates to be labelled as the ‘National Treasure’ but that’s what she is.

 Vision problems can happen to anybody.
 It’s important that we are aware of the symptoms and have regular eye tests to diagnose these problems early.
+We want you to have healthy eyes and take good care of them.
 If you don’t want to pay for those eye appointments, book them for free with us.